platformps/casestudy.fullstack_webapplication/README.md

 * **My case study lives here: My Case Study lives here: https://github.com/PhillipKinney/casestudy.ddemployeemanagement**
 * **Application has been deployed to Heroku: https://dry-atoll-35480.herokuapp.com**
-* **Video Walkthough of how to use the application can be found here: https://youtu.be/MVr9_AnhBOc**
+* **Video Walk though of how to use the application can be found here: https://youtu.be/MVr9_AnhBOc**

 * **Objective** - to create an implementation of a web service
 * **Purpose** - to demonstrate the construction of a full-stacked web-application